 Want to join Penrith Players?

 To become a member of Penrith Players simply click on the ‘Online Signup’ tab at the bottom of this page and follow the instructions.
-The adult membership fee is £17 a year and entitles members to participate in plays, meet with like minded people, support an organisation which has been around for nearly 100 years, and enjoy the facility of a subsidised bar.
+The adult membership fee is £17 a year and entitles members to participate in plays, meet with like minded people, support an organisation which has been around for over 100 years, and enjoy the facility of a subsidised bar.

 As a member there are a wide variety of ways to get involved and below is a little information on some of the main areas of interest that can be signed up to.